0x2142/meraki-discord-bot/README.md

 I may add support for additional destinations later on, like Slack or WebEx.

+Also - I've been looking for a reason to play with fastapi, so here it is!

 ### Initial instructions:
  1. Install `pip install -r requirements.txt`